oligonagon/oligonagon.github.io/docs/cs180proj3.md

 To avoid looping over the raw pixels, I used skimage.draw.polygon to create a mask over each triangle.
 With this method, I was able to extract multiple pixels from the starting image at once.

-For coordinates that landed in between integers during the inverse warp, I determined the pixel value by rounding to the nearest integer.
+For coordinates that landed in between whole numbers during the inverse warp, I determined the pixel value by rounding to the nearest whole number.
 I also tried bilinear interpolation, but this ended up taking too long,and there was no significant difference between the two methods.

 To cross-dissolve, I took the average pixel value between the two warped images.